How vibe coding kills your marketing ROI

 Average Transaction Value

-Blended across fuel-powered- and electronic models
+Blended across fuel-powered and electric models

 €17.5B